databio/bedms/README.md

 # bedmess

-bedmess is a tool that can be used to standardize metadata according to the bedbase metadata output schema.
+bedmess is a tool used to standardize genomics/epigenomics metadata based on a schema chosen by the user ( eg. ENCODE, FAIRTRACKS).